-When cooking, you already have the ingredients and cutting board out.
-Rather than having half an onion left in the fridge or quart bag of frozen kale, we recommend just adding the whole thing to the pot.
+When cooking, you already have the ingredients out.
+Rather than only using half the onion leaving it to rot in the fridge, we recommend just adding the whole thing to the pot.
 This style of cooking is also known as “kitchen sink” recipes, where you just add everything from your fridge before it expires or before going shopping for the next week.
 We design our recipes to help peoplelearn to cook without as much food waste.
 If you have limited time or energy to dedicate to cooking, we recommend this method.
 We also design the recipes so you can use canned and frozen to reduce time/energy chopping produce.

 Many of our Broth Bomb™ recipes were inspired by random dishes like this, which turned out to be amazing.
-The Drops of Jupiter recipe was one of these creations that we were eating when the “moment of genius” for Broth Bomb™ occurred.
-Andrew had used baking soda to tenderize the beans and Renee suggested the idea of giving people our recipes along with packs of seasonings… then Broth Bomb™ was born.
+The Drops of Jupiter recipe was one of these random creations, which we were eating when the “moment of genius” for Broth Bomb™ occurred.
+Andrew had been using baking soda to tenderize the beans and Renee suggested the idea of forming the seasonings to give as gifts.

-When cooking with a Broth Bomb it isn’t important that you make exact measurements, just fill up at least a 4-qt pot (5-qt preferred) with plenty of beans and veggies.
+When cooking with a Broth Bomb, it's not important to be exact this the volume of each ingredient, just fill up at least a 4-qt pot (5-qt preferred) with plenty of beans and veggies.
 We often swap out or add extra ingredients depending on what’s in the fridge and freezer... have some shredded carrots that need to be used?
 Throw it in the pot too.

 How much water should you add?

 The amount of water prior to heating should be slightly below the volume of the food.
 The water level will rise as the food releases into the broth.
 When you're about to add the Broth Bomb, once the food is all hot and ready, there should be a thin layer of steamy water/broth covering the top of the food.
 Too little and it will fizz slow, too much and it will fizz fast.
 Adding cold water just before, will also cause it to fizz slower.